tbela99/carousel/README.md

 				//the container
 				container: 'slide',

-				//the number of items visibles
+				//the number of visible items
 				scroll: 2,

 				//what to do when we reach the bounds